-I first got to know Swanson on a flight to Portland, OR, where she was heading to a book signing.
+I first got to know Heidi Swanson of 101 Cookbooks and culinary shop Quitokeeto on a flight to Portland, Oregon, where she was heading to a book signing.
 She was decked out in a navy pea coat and riding boots; her hair was tied back and her luggage consisted of a single black valise on wheels.
-It was immediately apparent she'd worked out the art of traveling.
-Here, she shares with us her essential travel kit.
+It was immediately apparent that she'd worked out the art of traveling.
+Here she shares with us her essential travel kit.

 Photography by Heidi Swanson.

 Above: Swanson strolls through the Place des Vosges in Paris.
 She's currently putting the finishing touches on her next book, Near & Far, a travel-related cookbook due out this summer.
 Photograph by Wayne Bremser.

 Remodelista: How do you wrangle your luggage?